 The audit committee oversees how management monitors compliance with the company's risk management policies and

-audit committee is assisted in its oversight role by internal audit.
-Internal audit undertakes both regular and ad hoc reviews
+committee is assisted in its oversight role by internal audit.
+Internal audit undertakes both regular and ad hoc reviews of risk

 I Credit Risk